How we can help you & the community

 - Spay and Neuter – BRHA strives to reduce the overpopulation of unwanted pets in our community and encourages everyone to spay or neuter their pets.
 Not only will you save the lives of many unwanted animals but research shows that pets which are “fixed” tend to lead healthier, longer lives.
 Through grants and special programs, BRHA may be able to assist you towards the cost of these surgeries with our participating vets; please call us at (406) 363-5311 to see what spay/neuter assistance is currently available.

 - Micro-chipping – The best way to help ensure that your precious pet finds its way home when lost is with a micro-chip.
 Once inserted, almost all vets, shelters and rescues have the equipment to scan for micro-chips to help lost pets find their owners!
-BRHA is happy to help you find peace of mind and will micro-chip your pet, during business hours, for $35.00.
+BRHA is happy to help you find peace of mind and will micro-chip your pet for $35.00.
 Currently, due to COVID restrictions, please call (406) 363-5311 for an appointment

 Helping Kids Know More About Animal Safety

 Dog Safety Presentations

 The Bitter Root Humane Association (BRHA) has a humane education team that visits classrooms, preschools, libraries and clubs in Ravalli County to provide information about responsible animal care and safety.
 We focus on similarities between humans and animals, and how care and compassion help guide responsible pet care.
 We typically work with children from ages 4-14 but we can customize our program to fit any age group.
-Our presentations are about 30 minutes, in duration, and include plenty of time for questions.
+Our presentations are about 30 minutes and include plenty of time for questions.
 If desired, we also discuss how to be safe around dogs and how to avoid dog bites.
 We keep topics very simple and use photos and stuffed animals to make things clear and understandable.